A look inside Battersea Power Station before the developers move in

 Of course, the main obstacle of turning this huge space into something usable has been the cost.
 The Power Station has been owned by various companies over the years and at one point in the ’80s was going to be transformed into a theme park, a prospect which excited me greatly as a child at the time, but in hindsight I’m grateful it didn’t happen.
 So following the purchase of the estate earlier this year and a £400million plan to transform the building and surrounding area into housing, offices and commercial areas, I’m keeping my fingers crossed this plan actually reaches fruition.
 Preparatory work has already begun on what is the largest brick building in Europe, with the builders moving in next year to start the 800 residential units, with phase one of the project estimated for completion in 2016.

 Although Battersea is one of our favourite landmarks now, when it was being built from 1929 onwards, many complained it would be an eyesore.
 Londoners moaned it would spew out pollution into the nearby areas and there were even fears it could damage the paintings at the Tate Britain gallery a short distance down the river.
 In an attempt to appease concerns, acclaimed architect Sir Giles Gilbert Scott (1880-1960) was hired to design the Power Station.
 Scott, grandson of St Pancras architect Sir George Gilbert Scott (1811-1878), was famous for designing the red telephone box, Tate Modern building and Liverpool Cathedral.
 Construction of the A station started in 1929 and opened in 1933, with the creation of B station beginning shortly after the end of World War II and gradually coming into operation between 1953 and 1955.
 Once B station was up and running, Battersea had a generating capacity of 509 megawatts and was the third largest generating site in the UK and was the most thermally efficient power station in the world when it opened.
-Although Italian marble and Art Deco features were used in A’s turbine hall, Britain was too poor after WWII to afford the same interiors for B.
+Although Italian marble and Art Deco features were used in A’s turbine hall, Britain was too poor after World War II to afford the same interiors for B.